molikk/mlk-power-flow-card/README.md

 * AUX and Non-essential can be hidden from the full card or assigned configurable labels.
 * Customisable - Change colours and images.
 * Most entities can be clicked to show more-info dialog.
-* Optional data points include self sufficiency and ratio percentages, battery temperature, AC and DC temperature.
+* Optional data points include self-sufficiency and ratio percentages, battery temperature, AC and DC temperature.
 * Display additional non-essential, essential and AUX loads.
 * Display energy cost per kWh and solar sell status.
 * Select your inverter model for custom inverter status and battery status messages i.e. Sunsynk, Lux, Goodwe, Solis.